Finder may earn compensation from partners, but editorial opinions are our own. Advertiser Disclosure

-How do I file a commercial marine insurance claim?
+How to file a commercial marine insurance claim

-Each insurance provider will have their own unique process for handling claims, but typically you’ll be able to find a claims form online.
-You’ll need to fill out this form with all the details of your claim.
+Each insurance provider will have their own unique process for handling claims, but you’ll typically be able to find a claims form online.
+You’ll need to fill out this form with all your claim details.